-Info for Authors – CyberSecurity Tips FAQ
+Info for Authors – Scams and CyberSecurity Tips FAQ

-Cybersecurity Tips FAQ
+Scams and Cybersecurity Tips FAQ

 We have seen an alarming rise in scam attempts in which hackers impersonate HBG employees, authors, and agents in an attempt to attain unpublished manuscripts or personal information.
 Some of these scams are quite sophisticated.
 The hackers are adept impersonators, comfortable with “editorial” speak, and may refer to recent events in the industry and to publishing e-newsletters such as Publishers Lunch to legitimize their requests.
 Hackers can easily simulate staff with impersonated domain emails.
 Sometimes the difference in a hacker’s email address is so subtle that it is easy to miss.
 Staff, agents, and authors should watch out for the difference between john.doe@hbgusa.com and john.doe@hbg-usa.com, for example.